kalngyk/palsgraph/README.md

 If you have any questions or require assistance using PalsGraph, please contact us with kalngyk@gmail.com.

 ## Credits
-PalsGraph is written by Yujin Yao and Yen Kaow Ng.
+PalsGraph is written by Yujin Yao and Yen Kaow Ng under the supervision of Honwai Leong.